dotnet/runtime/Documentation/botr/clr-abi.md

 ## Funclets

-For non-x86 platforms, all managed EH handlers (finally, fault, filter, filter-handler, and catch) are extracted into their own 'funclets'.
+For all platforms except Windows/x86, all managed EH handlers (finally, fault, filter, filter-handler, and catch) are extracted into their own 'funclets'.
 To the OS they are treated just like first class functions (separate PDATA and XDATA (`RUNTIME_FUNCTION` entry), etc.).
 The CLR currently treats them just like part of the parent function in many ways.
 The main function and all funclets must be allocated in a single code allocation (see hot cold splitting).
 They 'share' GC info.
 Only the main function prolog can be hot patched.

 The only way to enter a handler funclet is via a call.
 In the case of an exception, the call is from the VM's EH subsystem as part of exception dispatch/unwind.
 In the non-exceptional case, this is called local unwind or a non-local exit.
 In C# this is accomplished by simply falling-through/out of a try body or an explicit goto.
 In IL this is always accomplished via a LEAVE opcode, within a try body, targeting an IL offset outside the try body.
 In such cases the call is from the JITed code of the parent function.

-For x86, all handlers are generated within the method body, typically in lexical order.
+For Windows/x86, all handlers are generated within the method body, typically in lexical order.
 A nested try/catch is generated completely within the EH region in which it is nested.
 These handlers are essentially "in-line funclets", but they do not look like normal functions: they do not have a normal prolog or epilog, although they do have special entry/exit and register conventions.
 Also, nested handlers are not un-nested as for funclets: the code for a nested handler is generated within the handler in which it is nested.

 ## Cloned finallys